 Students majoring in Elementary Education may be recommended for a Standard Oklahoma Elementary Teaching License.
 See the catalog section which deals with the Department of Education.

 Elementary Education majors must demonstrate foreign language proficiency (listening and speaking) at the novice-high level as defined by the American Council on the Teaching of Foreign Languages.

 Students attending Cameron University may pursue programs of study for an Oklahoma teaching license at the secondary level.
-Teacher Education programs are available to Cameron students in the following areas: Biology, English, Mathematics, and Social Studies.
+Teacher Education programs are available to Cameron students in the following areas: English and Social Studies.

 Secondary Education majors must demonstrate foreign language proficiency (listening and speaking) at the novice-high level as defined by the American Council on the Teaching of Foreign Languages.

 Elementary - Secondary

 Students may pursue a program of study in Music which will allow them to be recommended for a teaching license for the elementary-secondary levels.
 For a list of the required courses in these fields of specialization, refer to the specific discipline area in this catalog.